brayniac/rezolus/docs/METRICS.md

 * `disk/bandwidth/read` - the number of bytes read from disk
 * `disk/bandwidth/write` - the number of bytes written to disk
+* `disk/commands/complete` - the number of SCSI commands completed
+* `disk/commands/error` - the number of SCSI commands returning an error
+* `disk/commands/total` - the total number of SCSI commands issued
 * `disk/operations/read` - the number of IOs servicing reads
 * `disk/operations/write` - the number of IOs servicing writes